Ned Thomas

-Ned (Edward Morley) Thomas is a Welsh intellectual, editor and cultural commentator in the fields of politics, literature and language.
+Ned (Edward Morley) Thomas FLSW is a Welsh intellectual, editor and cultural commentator in the fields of politics, literature and language.
 His earlier works are in English while his more recent output is in Welsh.
 He writes from a background of familiarity with languages such as Russian, German, French, Italian and Spanish, as well as Welsh and English.
 He was a lecturer at the Universities of Moscow, Salamanca and Aberystwyth in the Department of English and has published studies of writers as diverse as the English writer George Orwell, the Caribbean poet Derek Walcott and the Welsh poet and activist Waldo Williams as well as a study of post-war Europe from an autobiographical perspective.

 Life and works

 Ned Thomas was brought up in Wales, England, Germany and Switzerland and held academic posts in Russia and Spain as well as working as a journalist in England before taking up a post of lecturer in English at Aberystwyth University.
 He moved from this post to become Director of the University of Wales Press and later founded the Mercator Institute for Media, Languages and Culture and directed its research profile into minority languages between 1988 and 1998.
 He continues to contribute to the projects that have developed from this, including the Wales Literature Exchange and Literature Across Frontiers.